amendez0330/Marriot-OXI-User-Guide-Opera-5.6/Global Parameters/Global Parameters.md

 For hotels below OPERA v5.6.15.17 the MIDDLEWARE_URL, SCHEMA_MAP, WALLET_LOCATION, and WALLET_PASSWORD should not be used from Global Parameters.
 These values are defined for each OXI in their respective Interface Parameters section.
 ![Global Parameters](images/Imagen4.png)
+CAUTION: MIDDLEWARE_URL & SCEMA_MAP must be populated correctly prior to activation of resort.
+Failure to configure with valid information may cause the Marsha interface to stop functioning.
+Confirm appropriate value with the project team (confirmed via AMS).
+- NOTE: SCHEMA_MAP for APO hotels at Oracle datacenters should be opera
+- NOTE: WALLET_LOCATION & WALLET_PASSWORD For Above Property OPERA the location and password are obtained from the Oracle Consulting Leads